-Candidate committees (and, in the state law context, issue committees focused on ballot measures and ballot questions13) obviously support or oppose electoral outcomes and are campaign-related.14 Organizations with the "major purpose" of supporting or opposing candidates or ballot measure questions are also subject to campaign finance disclosure.15 But if an organization is neither controlled by a candidate nor has as its "major purpose" speech targeting electoral outcomes, then disclosure is appropriate only for activity that is "unambiguously campaign related."16 The more disclosure is divorced from the interest of who is speaking about candidates or ballot measures, the greater the threat to protected issues speech under the First Amendment.
-The state bears the burden of proving the asserted state interest.17
+related.13 Organizations with the "major purpose" of supporting or opposing candidates or ballot issues or ballot questions are also subject to campaign finance disclosure.14 But if an organization is neither controlled by a candidate nor has as its "major purpose" speech targeting electoral outcomes, then disclosure is appropriate only for activity that is "unambiguously campaign related."15 The more disclosure is divorced from the interest of who is speaking about candidates, ballot issues, or ballot questions, the greater the threat to protected issues speech under the First Amendment.
+The state bears the burden of proving the asserted state interest.16

 But tailoring the law to the state's interest matters too.
-Exacting scrutiny requires a factintensive analysis of the burdens imposed, and whether those burdens actually advance the government's interest.
-As far back as 1960, the Supreme Court held that "even though the governmental purpose be legitimate and substantial, that purpose cannot be pursued by means that broadly stifle fundamental personal liberties when the end can be more narrowly achieved."18 Exacting scrutiny is "not a loose form of judicial review."19 Rather, as a "strict test,"20 it demands careful review of both the asserted governmental interest and whether the law is tailored to that interest, because "[i]n the First Amendment context, fit matters."21
+Exacting scrutiny requires a fact-intensive analysis of the burdens imposed and whether those burdens actually advance the government's interest.
+As far back as 1960, the Supreme Court held that "even though the governmental purpose be legitimate and substantial, that purpose cannot be pursued by means that broadly stifle fundamental personal liberties when the end can be more narrowly achieved."
+Exacting scrutiny is "not a loose form of judicial review."
+Rather, as a "strict test," it demands careful review of both the asserted governmental interest and whether the law is tailored to that interest, because "[i]n the First Amendment context, fit matters."

-In the regulation of "electioneering communications," the Supreme Court has found "the public has an interest in knowing who is speaking about a candidate shortly before an election."22 It is sometimes mistakenly said that the Supreme Court's decision in Citizens United v.
-Federal Election Commission23 upheld the constitutionality of "disclosure" in general, but in fact the Court approved only a particular, narrow type of disclosure subject to a large array of statutory and regulatory limitations.
+In the regulation of "electioneering communications," the Supreme Court has found "the public has an interest in knowing who is speaking about a candidate shortly before an election."
+It is sometimes mistakenly said that the Supreme Court's decision in Citizens United v.
+Federal Election Commission22 upheld the constitutionality of "disclosure" in general, but, in fact, the Court approved only a particular, narrow type of disclosure subject to a large array of statutory and regulatory limitations.
 It did not reverse a long line of precedent placing limits on disclosure.
-The
+Rather, the Court merely upheld the disclosure of specific reporting for electioneering communications, which disclose the entity making the expenditure and the purpose of the expenditure.23